TheDrawingCoder-Gamer/Mana-Peeper/README.md

 # Mana Visualizer

 We all know and love Botania, right?
 The very famous magi- *checks notes* tech mod.
 However I'm sure you've wondered before "how much mana do I need?" just to look at your pool and compare it with the recipe just for that to give you no explanation.
 Or maybe you're working on a modpack and would like to compare your numbers with existing recipe numbers without having to open up the recipe jsons (that was me).
 I have just the solution for you!
-Mana Visualizer lets you now see numbers for your mana pools, mana storing items, and mana consuming recipes (EMI only, use EMI, it's good, trust).
+Mana Visualizer lets you now see numbers for your mana pools, mana storing items, and mana consuming recipes (EMI & REI only).

 ## Contributing